 Any owner (or group of owners) who believes its fees have been calculated in error may appeal such calculation to the Township of Pine's Board of Supervisors, with such appeal to be heard promptly thereafter at a public meeting.

-If any section, paragraph, subsection, clause or provision of this article shall be declared invalid or unconstitutional by a court of competent jurisdiction, such decision shall not affect the validity of this article as a whole or any part thereof other than that portion specifically declared invalid.
+If any section, paragraph, subsection, clause or provision of this chapter shall be declared invalid or unconstitutional by a court of competent jurisdiction, such decision shall not affect the validity of this chapter as a whole or any part thereof other than that portion specifically declared invalid.